Carla J. Mulford

 Teaching

 Undergraduate teaching has enabled me to test my research and pedagogical capabilities in classes that range from the "great traditions" courses for freshmen to the senior seminar in English.
 Areas I'm currently teaching embrace the range of my interests - Native studies, the British novel to Austen, the American novel to 1900, and early American literature.
 I like to challenge students to think about ethical matters as these relate to literature and culture.
-In addition to having served the department for four years as an English honors direction, I have supervisesd sixteen honors theses for the Schreyer Honors College.
+In addition to having served the department for four years as an English honors director, I have supervised sixteen honors theses for the Schreyer Honors College.
 Some of these students went on to graduate school, some entered the business world, some became teachers, one entered the Peace Corps, and another was awarded a Fulbright international scholarship.

 Areas of Specialization